kreitek/metaespacio/README.md

 Instalation
 ===========

-These django apps require django=1.6, which is the current stable.
+These django apps require django=1.8, which is the current stable.

-If you use debian testing, you can install the dependencies using:

-    apt-get install python-django # python-django-south

-If you use virtualenv, you can install dependencies this way:
+When using virtualenv, you can install dependencies this way:

     apt-get install python-virtualenv
     virtualenv virtualenv